truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 ![AlertEmailScreen](/images/SCALE/22.02/AlertEmailScreen.png "Email General Options")

-Click on **Send Test Mail** to generate a test email to confirm the system email works correctly.
+Click on **Send Test Mail** to generate a test email to confirm the system email works.

 See [Email Screens]({{< relref "/SCALE/SCALEUIReference/TopToolbar/Alerts/EmailScreens.md" >}}) for information on email settings.
 {{< /expand>}}